Vyral/christal-johnson/_posts/2022-09-23-we-need-your-help-to-make-this-area-better.md

 We focus on teaching soft skills, which are things like how to shake hands, handle bullies, communicate, stay positive, and more.
 We focus on young males from fourth to ninth grade.&nbsp;

+{% include pullquote.html %}

 We need more male mentors.
 We need people who have the ability and the heart to volunteer two hours a month to focus on helping our community.
 I heard a quote recently that resonated with me, and it says: “Volunteers don't necessarily have the time, but they have the heart.”&nbsp;

-{% include pullquote.html %}

 We're looking for people who have a heart for their community and want to help us with our mentoring program.
-We usually try to help on a Tuesday or Wednesday, right when the bell rings, so from 3:00 to 4:00 p.m.
+We usually try to help on a Tuesday or Wednesday, right when the bell rings, so from 3 p.m. to 4 p.m.
 If you know anyone, whether it’s you or a friend, who could help us out, we’d be honored.
 We're just looking to be a blessing in our community.&nbsp;

 In conclusion, here is another quote that I love: “Volunteering is the ultimate exercise in democracy.
 You vote in elections once a year, but when you volunteer, you vote every day about the type of community you want to live in.” **We get an opportunity to create the type of community that we want to live in, and we want you to partner with us.** Call or email if you have any questions.